foysalthecode/postgreSQL-essentials/readme.md

     inner join ---> it contains only the value who maintain the conditions..if it gets any null value then inner join will remove the row

+# LEFT JOIN

+    left join --> it contains everything---like if we use this method then it will join 2 table and will include null value also ---- it will prioritize only the primary table and second table remain null

+# RIGHT JOIN

+    right join --> it is oposite of left join and remain left side table null if condition not met and data not found

+# FULL JOIN

+    full join ---> it will retrive all rows in a tableee if the value is null it will also retrive the null things